The account of Nepali meter is wealthy and

 10, Bhupi Sherchan (1936-1989):

-Bhupi Sherchan, born in 1936 and until
+Bhupi Sherchan, born in 1936 and till

 rebelled against its commercial traditions for communism.

-Not too well received during the
+no too good received during the

 poet.